mlpcon/notes/NOTES.md

 # Organizer's to-do list
 Reply to post to suggest things I need to do but forgot to list here
 - Try to keep thread alive
-- Post results of survey around March 9 (this thread or a new thread if necessary)
 - Archive 2023's web site and create new one for 2024
+- Create panelist and vendor applications (targeting weekend of 4/6)